EpF3/arabic-eval/evaluation.md

 FUNCTION evaluate_grammar(words):
     FOR each word:
-        EXTRACT grammatical properties (e.g., gender, number, tense) CHECK if the word's form fits the sentence context RETURN total grammatical error count and average score
+        EXTRACT grammatical properties (e.g., gender, number, tense) CHECK if the word form fits the sentence context RETURN total grammatical error count and average score
 ```
----

 ### 3. Part of Speech
 *This metric evaluates whether the word is used in the correct part of speech within the sentence (e.g., noun, verb, adjective).*